saleel/blog/content/blog/email-wallet/index.md

 For example, Email Wallet could be used as **a recovery solution for other contract wallets**.
 Or email could be used as one of the key for a multi-sig.
 (We and other teams are exploring more on this.)

+**You can learn more about Email Wallet circuits [here](https://github.com/zkemail/email-wallet/tree/main/packages/circuits), and the contracts [here](https://github.com/zkemail/email-wallet/tree/main/packages/contracts).**

-If you are interested in building on top of ZK Email and Email Wallet, please join our [Telegram group](https://t.me/zkemail).
+If you are interested in building on top of ZK Email or Email Wallet, please join our [Telegram group](https://t.me/zkemail).